Properties of Gases Molecule

 Therefore, the value of gas constant depends on the base properties and mass of the gas molecules.
 For a given mass of gas, the volume V1 at pressure P1 and V2 at pressure P2.
 Thus according to Boyle’s Law, P1V1 = P2V2.

 The relation between pressure and volume of gas can be represented by an arm of a rectangular hyperbola graph given below.

 - The value of gas constant changes with temperature.
-Thus there will be a separate curve for each fixed temperature.
-These curves plotted at different fixed temperatures are called isotherms.
+Therefore, there will be a separate two-dimension curve for each fixed temperature.
+When these curves plotted at different fixed temperatures called isotherms.

 - At constant temperature, a given mass of gas is the product of pressure and volume.
-If the product of pressure and volume of gas represents in Y-axis and pressure represents X-axis a straight line graph obtained parallel to X-axis.
+If the product of pressure and volume of gas represents in y-axis and pressure represents x-axis a straight line graph obtained parallel to the x-axis.